austinsonger/documentation/source/main/OwlHUI.rst

 * https - 443/tcp - access to a human friendly web based console to manage your OwlH components
 * API - 50001/TCP - access to Master API

+for the first time you will need to approve and accept our default self-signed certs.
+And you will do it for both https and API services.
+You will see option to 'check API connection' if you need to accept the API certs.

 OwlH UI Main Menu
 -----------------